ninjaaron/lazydots/README.rst

 mark it explicitly with a period.
 You should never really need to do this.
 Geminated consonants and BeGaD KeFaT letters at the beginnings of will automatically get their dagesh when it is appropriate.
-Still, if something goes wonky, you can get what you need.
+Still, if something goes wonky, you can get what you need (and you will probably need to tell it about mappiq).

 Please report bugs!